YuriyNasretdinov/chukcha/README.md

 # chukcha
-Easy to use distributed event bus similar to Kafka
+Easy to use distributed event bus similar to Kafka.

+The youtube playlist to see live development: https://www.youtube.com/watch?v=t3FdULDRfRM&list=PLWwSgbaBp9XqeuIuTWqpNtvf_EL0I4TJ2

 # Features (work in progress)